 The outbreak of COVID-19 has altered the education system, affecting over ninety-one percent of the student population worldwide.
 Although the closures help to prevent exposure of the virus to students for their safety, their education has been limited to learning at home.
 Teachers, who are equally as affected, have to scramble to fulfill their students’ learning experiences in unprecedented and often untested ways.
 With such sudden changes to education, students have become prone to learning gaps.
+Math Project will help you quarantine math problem.

 Luckily, there are various resources online to help students reinforce and improve their math skills during this pandemic.
 Effective math help online boils down to three methods: digital math games, online educational videos and online tutoring.